Sasom Pobprasert

-Sasom Pobprasert (สะสม พบประเสริฐ; born 10 October 1967) is a Thai professional football manager and former player who is the current head coach of Thai League 1 club Chonburi.
+Sasom Pobprasert (สะสม พบประเสริฐ; born 10 October 1967) is a Thai professional football manager and former football player he is the current head coach of Thai League 1 club PT Prachuap.

-He is a former footballer in Thailand who played as midfielder for Thailand national team, including an appearance in a 1998 FIFA World Cup qualifying match.
+He is also a former footballer in Thailand who played as midfielder for Thailand national team, including an appearance in a 1998 FIFA World Cup qualifying match.
 He scored one goal for the national team.

 He vary from the player and manager to the football pundit with the mantle of commentator who analysis for the football matches alongside TrueVisions and PPTV channel.